mlaanderson/app-server/README.md

 ```

 ## Alternate Startup - mounted as an app
-The `app-server` can also be mounted as an app on itself.
+The `express-httpd` can also be mounted as an app on itself.
 This allows an
 app that serves sub-apps.
 This could be specifically helpful for installations
 that use the `user_folders` configuration.

-1. Create a project with `app-server` as a dependency.
+1. Create a project with `express-httpd` as a dependency.
 2. Create a configuration and load it
 3. Create an instance of Server using the configuration
 4. Call `server.scan_apps()` to load apps from the configuration